LMI Optimization Based Multirate Steady-State Kalman Filter Design: Numerical Example: Multirate Automotive State Estimation

 \subsubsection{Comparison of Optimal Gains}

-Table \ref{tab:gain_comparison} compares the periodic Kalman gains $L_0$ (at GPS + wheel speed update) for different design criteria.
-The $l_2$-constrained design ($\bar{\gamma}=1.5\gamma_{\text{opt}}$) yields gains similar to the optimal Kalman filter, while pole placement with $\bar{r}=0.60$ requires larger gains for faster convergence.
+Table \ref{tab:gain_comparison} compares the periodic Kalman gains $L_0$ (at GPS + wheel speed update) for the optimal Kalman filter and the optimal $l_2$-induced norm design~\cite{okajima2023multirate}.
+The $l_2$-optimal design yields a position gain of $1.000$ (compared to $0.283$ for the Kalman filter), indicating that worst-case robustness optimization prioritizes GPS measurements more aggressively, while the velocity and acceleration gains also increase to achieve a smaller maximum eigenvalue magnitude ($0.653$ vs.\ $0.967$).